 Dan Allender, a prominent therapist, author, professor, and speaker focusing on sexual abuse and trauma recovery, says this about the shame survivors carry: “The only antidote to shame is the word and touch of someone who delights in us.
 We need an alliance of love, one that knows our shame and suffering and refuses to look away, and offers the kindness of God, instead of pity or mere sympathy.”

 So, bring your tattered and broken heart, and trust that this is a safe and confidential place to heal.
 We have walked in your shoes.
 We understand you.
 We want you to find the freedom to live with joy!

 Hearts Restored: Overcoming Sexual Abuse is a recovery study and support group for women.
 Make a confidential call or text to Sue at 812.567.3150 or email her.
-New groups will begin in May – during daytime and evening hours.
+New groups will begin in June and September – during daytime and evening hours.
 Please contact Sue for confidential details.